rbi-instrumentation/rbi-instrumentation.github.io/index.md

 Products
 --------

-We started developing [optical probes for dual-phase flow measurements](/probes) in 1987 with the [CEA](http://cea.fr/) to qualify multiphase flows in terms of void fraction, bubble/droplet velocity and sizes.
+We started developing [optical probes for dual-phase flow measurements](/probes) in 1987 with the [CEA](https://www.cea.fr/) to qualify multiphase flows in terms of void fraction, bubble/droplet velocity and sizes.
 This is still our main product today.

-We make [ultrasonic generators for aerosol production](/pyrosol) for medical or industrial needs.
+We also make [ultrasonic generators for aerosol production](/pyrosol) for medical or industrial needs.

-We have also developed a [respiratory monitoring system](http://visuresp.com/) for medical research needs and got the Artinov 2006 award for it. :-)

 They Trust Us